sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 expect(hideNotification).toHaveBeenCalled()
 -->

-Now, we’re relying on type inference: TypeScript knows that the `setTimeout()` function returns a `NodeJS.Timeout`, so it can safely assume that `hideTimeout` should use the same type.
+Now, we rely on type inference: TypeScript knows that the `setTimeout()` function returns a `NodeJS.Timeout`, so it can safely assume that `hideTimeout` should use the same type.
 Additionally, by restructuring the code, we removed the second condition: now we return a _no operation_ function when there’s no need for a timer.
 This makes the code less cluttered and easier to follow.

 I> A _no operation_ or _noop_ function is a function that does nothing.
 It allows us to write unconditional code that expects a function: if we don’t want any action, we pass a no operation function instead.
 This makes the code more straightforward.
 Noop functions are a common pattern in JavaScript, and arrow function syntax gives them a compact and distinctive look: `() => {}`.